 - 1. Explain why all squares are similar to eachother.
-Can you think of any other shape that has this property? - 2.
+Can you think of any other shape that has this property?
+All sides increase in length/width by the same magnitude!
+Another example would be a rhombus! - 2.
 Find two gnomons for the following triangle, which has two equal sides.
 (If it seems confusing, remember that this triangle is exactly one half of a square cut diagnally.)